 IV.
 Other Categories

 Citi Double Cash (no annual fee)

 Earn 2% cash back on everything.
-There’s a similar card to DC (MasterCard): Fidelity Rewards (Visa), it also gives you 2% cash back on everything.
-But I prefer DC, because: you can get another Citi credit card with huge sign-up bonus, and after a year, downgrade it to DC, so that you can keep the credit history of the card and get DC without additional hard pull.
+There are another two no annual fee 2% cash back cards: Fidelity Rewards (Visa) and Alliant Visa Platinum Rewards.
+I prefer DC among the three, because: you can get another Citi credit card with huge sign-up bonus, then downgrade it to DC after a year, so that you can keep the credit history of the card and get DC without additional hard pull.